blakegarretson/essentials/main.md

 This is the free software that I find essential for personal/hobby use.
 These are the programs that I either install immediately when I set up a new computer or end up installing as I need them.
 I have tried numerous solutions in each category before settling on my favorite.
 I maintain this list for my own convenience, allowing me to quickly recall and find  the software I deemed best during my last evaluation of a category.
 In some cases I have included alternatives, honorable mentions, or close seconds.
 Having said that, I try not to include redundant programs unless they bring something to the party.
 My intention is not to create a comprehensive list of all free software; this is a subjective compilation of my personal favorites from the vast array of available options.

 Many of these programs are cross-platform, but if an app doesn’t support at least Windows and Mac, I will make a note of that and usually list alternatives.
+Having said that, I spend most of my time on Macs these days, so this list has more Mac-exclusive apps than Windows exclusive apps.
 All of these programs are free for personal use, and many are open-source as well.
 If there are commercial versions available for a program, the free version listed here is not a time-limited trial, and it is useful without upgrading to a paid version.

 Have a suggestion for a great program that should be on my list?
 Let me know about it so I can try it out!
 Have a comment or correction on something on this website?
 Click on the [Feedback](https://forms.gle/swSCivmLBwTxRwY27) link and let me know!